-This guide is for new and potential Service to Science participants, Single State Agency/National Prevention Network representatives, and other stakeholders interested in learning more about SAMHSA's Service to Science Initiative.
+This guide is for new and potential Service to Science participants, Single State Agency (SSA) and National Prevention Network (NPN) representatives, and other stakeholders interested in learning more about the Substance Abuse and Mental Health Services Administration's (SAMHSA's) Service to Science Initiative.
 The guide is organized around a list of questions and answers frequently asked about this initiative.
 If you have any further questions, please do not hesitate to ask!
+Contact information is provided at the end of this document.

 What is SAMHSA's Service to Science Initiative?

 Service to Science is a national initiative for locally-developed and innovative prevention programs interested in demonstrating more credible evidence of effectiveness.
-Established in 2005 by the Substance Abuse and Mental Health Services Administration (SAMHSA), the initiative's long-range purpose is twofold:
+Established in 2005 by SAMHSA, the initiative's long-range purpose is two-fold:

-- to increase the number and array of effective prevention interventions from which states and communities can select to address substance abuse and related mental and behavioral health problems or the underlying factors associated with increased risk; and
+- To increase the number and array of effective prevention interventions from which states and communities can select to address substance abuse and related mental and behavioral health problems or the underlying factors associated with increased risk

 Who implements the Service to Science Initiative?